 Good Attitude, Always

 Even if you have been replied by prospects with a ‘no’ for several times since you came in this morning, you must imbibe resilience to keep reaching out to prospects even if it’s been a very bad day.
-After a bad call, go to the next, telling yourself ‘this is going to be the sale of the day’.
+After a bad call, go onto the next, telling yourself ‘this is going to be the sale of the day’.

 Without a positive attitude, you will be easily caught in a spiral negativity.
 Hold your head up high and hang the sweetest smile on your face in every call you make.